jorop/landscaping-docs/docs/heights.md

 > To reset the input simply close the Landscaping tab and open it again.

 In order to create a tiled landscape, you can choose one or multiple files in the file selection dialog.
-Depending on the [Max Desired Tile Size](#max-desired-tile-size), the tiles for the landscape will be created on the fly.
 In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size.
+(UE4: Depending on the `Max Desired Tile Size`, the tiles for the landscape will be created on the fly.)

 > A tiled landscape can be created from a single file or from multiple files

-The controlling factor is the [Max Desired Tile Size](#max-desired-tile-size).
-Please note: for `World Partition`, a different value will control the single Landscape Size -> see [Settings](settings.md?id=world-partition-max-landscape-size)
+For `World Partition`, the settings value will control the size of a single Landscape -> see [Settings](settings.md?id=world-partition-max-landscape-size)
-There is only two thing to consider:
+There are only two things to consider:
 > The file size of a single file can be 2 GB max.
 > System memory must keep up with the size of the landscape -> see [Max Landscape Size](max-landscape-size.md?id=maximum-landscape-size).

 ## Options

-The Landscaping plugin allows you to set the desired tile size limit the area to import and upsample low resolution data.
-For downloading heightmaps from Mapbox using the `Landscaping Mapbox` plugin, the import area is specified also here.
+The Landscaping plugin allows you to set the area to import with the `Corners as Bounding Box` input.
+For downloading heightmaps from Mapbox using the `Landscaping Mapbox` plugin, the import area is also specified here.

 ## Import Area (optional)